 - GoDaddy users: Office 365 Management portal redirects you to GoDaddy's login page.
 After you enter your credentials and accept the domain change permission agreement, the TXT record is created automatically.
 You can alternatively create the TXT record.

-Make sure to create a DNS alias (CNAME) for Windows devices enrollment, while making changes in your DNS hosting provider.
+Make sure to create a DNS alias /intune-classic/deploy-use/set-up-windows-phone-management-with-microsoft-intune), while making changes in your DNS hosting provider.

 The steps to add and verify a custom domain can also be performed in Azure Active Directory.